danielhouri/WhatsApp-Server/README.md

 ## API (Web Service)

-The WebClient is running on MVC: feedback page- Its the page where you can add a feedback about the website that inculde: username, rating 1-5 and discreption. to reach this page the user will need to press on the feedback button from the home page of WebClient and to add a new feedback users press on the create new feedback button. as mention the feedback site work in MVC platform and we created the feedback modal and controller that uses us to create and manage the site and we have the view which set the design of the feedback page. also we added a service intrafce and class which help us interact with the data base in the feedback controller so we dont limit the usage of site to a specific data base and make him genric. the site support all the featured requsted in exercise: create, edit, details, delete of a feedback and the average rating appears in top of the page. also the site support in search of a feedback by enternig a string containing the username or description of existing feedback on site.
+## WebClient
+The WebClient based on the MVC model and include 2 parts:
+- Chat (Based on React) - it's the same code as the last exercise except for the changes made to communicate with the API.
+Each request is send with a token (given by the API when signin) and it recieve a signal when there is an incoming message.
+- Feedback Page - Its the page where you can add a feedback about the website.
+To reach this page the user will need to press on the feedback button from the home page of Signin page (main page).
+To add a new feedback press on the button 'create new feedback button'.
+As mention the feedback site work in MVC platform, that include: models, services and controllers.
+The service use a localDB to store the data.
+The site support all the CRUED: create, edit, details, delete.
+The site also support a search function on the users who fill a feedback on the website.
+### Technologies:
+- JWT
+- SignalR
+- React
+- Bootstrap

 ## Submitting